-Focus: We need to guard our eyes from the filth of the world.
+We need to guard our eyes from the filth of the world.
 Focusing on Jesus keeps our vision clear.

 To live a holy and acceptable life, we need a clear vision, focused on Christ.

-Without a vision, people perish.
 "Where there is no vision, the people perish" (Proverbs 29:18).